 Normally the plant grows in the wild and it is rarely seen in the human habitat places.
 By touching it can cause third-degree burns and even blindness.
 Researchers says, the Sap from the invasive plant makes skin so sensitive to sunlight, thus making the normal exposure cause third-degree burns, painful blistering and permanent scarring.

 It is the first time in Virginia, Giant hogweed has been spotted, and researches fear that may also grow in other states.
-Warnings have been issued in previous years after discoveries in, and elsewhere in the Northeast, Midwest and Pacific Northwest.
+Warnings have been issued in previous years after discoveries in Michigan, New York and elsewhere in the Northeast, Midwest and Pacific Northwest.

 Some people still consider it as Fake news of spotting the Hogweed in Virginia, but officials says it is not Fake news and there is chance of almost 20,000 plant seeds have been spreaded across the region.
 Hogweeds seeds can spread through air which make it very compelex to contain it in one region.